 At 34 weeks, I started walking around the village daily with my husband.
 In addition, we prepared all our papers and made sure our hospital bags were packed and ready to go.
 Exactly on my 37th week, I experienced mild contractions—which prompted me to start my maternity leave.
 That was also the same time I visited my OB-Gyn regularly.
 Since then, I haven’t been able to write as much.
 But anyway, while the baby is sleeping, I decided to write a quick update!
 Here’s the story of the day I gave birth at The Medical City Ortigas.

-Like previous milestones in my life, I wanted to share my birth experience with you all.
+Like previous milestones in my life, I wanted to share my birth experience so I can also document it for myself.
 So here it is!

 My Pregnancy Journey

 I think it’s safe to say that my pregnancy journey was a very chill and happy one.
 It truly made up for the heartbreak that was my miscarriage in 2020.
 I had such an easy time throughout the nine months.
 Despite the morning sickness during my first trimester, I’m so thankful there were no complications or discomfort.
 And I owe it all to my super cool and awesome OB-Gyn, Dr. Kristine Katimbang.
 She’s an OB-Gyn at The Medical City Ortigas and I always looked forward to our monthly appointments!
 It was actually one of my best friends who referred her.
 I have another good friend who highly recommended her as well.

 Coupled with classes that my husband and I attended with Doula Jen Faiwas of the Pinay Doulas Collective, my daily mantra was to give birth normally without any complications.
 Luckily, that’s exactly what happened.
 Additionally, part of my birthing plan was to have skin-to-skin contact with my baby right away.
 And during one of my appointments with Dr. Katimbang, she assured me that they really do this.

 Taking an RT-PCR Test